 Step 1: Create the audit

-To create your audit, visit the "Manage Audits" sub-module.
-Above your list of audits, you'll see the "Create Self-Audit" button.
-Clicking that will take you to the page where you can schedule the audit for the location and license you'd like to have audited.
+To create a self-audit, visit the "Manage Audits" sub-module and click the "Create Self-Audit" button.
+Clicking that will take you to the "Create Audit" form where you will need to complete the following information:

-- Due date (when you'd like the audit to be completed), categories to audit)
+- Select a Due date (when you'd like the audit to be completed)

-- Notes (this field is optional, but gives you the chance to relay any important messages to the team member conducting the audit).
+- Enter Notes (this is optional, but gives you the chance to relay any important messages to the assigned Auditor).

 Step 2: Conduct the audit

 The assigned auditor can conduct the audit on a computer or using Simplifya's iOS app.
 The auditor can also conduct the audit in a browser on any brand of tablet, but will need to be connected to wi-fi.

 If you're trying to decide whether to do an audit on a computer or using the iOS app, check out What are the benefits of using the Simplifya iOS app?

 Conducting a self audit within the Simplifya iOS app